Kevin Mitchell (musician): 2009–2012: Basement Birds and Kosciuzko

 During 2008 Bob Evans' backing band included Steve Parkin as a guitarist and backing vocalist (ex-Vinyl, Autopilot, solo).
-By mid-2009 the pair were writing songs together and were corresponding with Kavyen Temperley (of Eskimo Joe) and solo singer-songwriter, Josh Pyke.
+By mid-2009 the pair were writing songs together and were corresponding with Kavyen Temperley (of Eskimo Joe) and solo singer-songwriter Josh Pyke.
 All four wanted to form a side project, Basement Birds, to showcase new material.
 Their debut single, "Waiting for You", was released in April 2010: it is co-written by Mitchell, Parkin, Pyke and Temperley.
-The group's self-titled album appeared in July, which peaked at No. 12.
+The group's self-titled album appeared in July and peaked at No. 12.

-Basement Birds supported the album with a national tour, which was followed by members returning to their main projects, they performed a number of "final shows" including a gig in Perth on 7 April 2011.
+Basement Birds supported the album with a national tour, which was followed by members returning to their main projects; they performed a number of "final shows" including a gig in Perth on 7 April 2011.
 Perth Now's Jay Hanna caught that show, where they played "country tinged acoustic pop without pomp and fanfare, but with plenty of humour and heart."
-Mitchell reflected on the side project's disbandment "we keep saying this is the last gig then we do another one.
+Mitchell reflected on the side project's disbandment: "we keep saying this is the last gig then we do another one.
 It just seems fitting to do the last one in Perth given we are mainly a Perth band.
 I guess to be perfectly honest with you there is every possibility that if a gig too good to refuse came up again this year there is every chance that we would get the band back together.
 But there are no plans to."

 Mitchell had resumed working with Jebediah in 2010 to record their fifth studio album, Kosciuzko (April 2011), and the corresponding tour dates.
 Mitchell recounted in 2013 about putting his Bob Evans persona aside: